medialab/minet/docs/cli.md

                                 differently, don't download pages whose url
                                 clearly indicate you won't get HTML (e.g. a url ending in .pdf or .json url).
-  -O OUTPUT_DIR, --output-dir OUTPUT_DIR
-                                Directory where the fetched files will be written.
+  -O, --output-dir OUTPUT_DIR   Directory where the fetched files will be
+                                written.
 Defaults to "downloaded".
-  -X METHOD, --request METHOD   The http method to use.
+  -X, --request METHOD          The http method to use.
 Will default to GET.
   --separator SEPARATOR         Character used to split the url cell in the CSV
                                 file, if this one can in fact contain multiple urls.
   --standardize-encoding        Whether to systematically convert retrieved text
                                 to UTF-8.
-  -t THREADS, --threads THREADS
-                                Number of threads to use.
+  -t, --threads THREADS         Number of threads to use.
 Defaults to 25.
   --throttle THROTTLE           Time to wait - in seconds - between 2 calls to
                                 the same domain.
 Defaults to 0.2.
   --timeout TIMEOUT             Maximum time - in seconds - to spend for each